5 instant (easy!) health boosts

-Any time's a great time for learning fresh feel-good tips and creating new healthy habits.
-Here are five small things you (and your family) can do right now to get your wellbeing back on track.
+It's always a great time for learning fresh feel-good tips to create new healthy habits.
+Here are five small things you (and your family) can do to give your wellbeing an instant boost.

-This might seem like a no-brainer, but in the cooler months, it’s easy to forget to protect your skin from the sun.
-The fact is, sun damage occurs year-round, in every climate.
-Buying a daily moisturizer with SPF helps protect against skin cancer, keeps skin hydrated, and wards off wrinkles and other signs of aging.
+This might seem like a no-brainer over the summer, but in the cooler months, it’s easy to forget to protect your skin from the sun.
+The fact is, sun damage occurs year-round, in every climate (yes, even the temperamental British climate!).
+Buying a daily moisturiser with SPF helps protect against skin cancer, keeps skin hydrated, and wards off wrinkles and other signs of aging.
 Well worth it, no?

-We all love Jimmy and Colbert—but do you love them enough to let it sabotage your weight loss?
+We love a bit of Graham Norton – but do you love your late night shows enough to let them sabotage your weight loss?
 Sleep deprivation can lead to overeating.
 "When you don't get enough sleep, your body is in an after-stress reaction mode, and you go to eat," says Karen Miller-Kovach, MS, RD, former Chief Scientific Officer for WW International.
 Another tip: turn your alarm clock around so that you can’t see it from bed.
-Sometimes seeing the time can cause anxiety and make you restless and unable to doze off.
+Sometimes, seeing the time can cause anxiety and make you restless and unable to doze off.